hsk81/fx-bitstamp/README.md

 ### Technology

 The options here are vast, but I focus only on the most obvious ones.
-First, we'll look  how fast our solution is:
+First, we'll look at how fast our solution is:

 ![Time Measurement - IPC/1GQPS](http://db.tt/9OcNjBnm "1 Giga Quotes per Second")